freedaun/Swahili-Flashcards/README.md

     Translate to and from Swahili, prefer the kenyan dialect.
 Add a little bit of grammatical and word explanations.

-Prefer the Kenyan dialect, because it is simpler.
+This prefers the Kenyan dialect, because it is simpler.

 You can select cards from one or more categories.
 Progress is reported.